Can You Switch Health Insurance at Any Time?

 What Qualifies You for a Special Enrollment Period?

 A Special Enrollment Period opens for 60 days after a qualifying life event, per HealthCare.gov.
 This window lets you add, change or drop coverage outside the standard Open Enrollment Period.
 The event must be documented.
 HealthCare.gov requires proof such as a marriage certificate, birth record or a letter confirming loss of coverage.
-Missing the 60-day window means waiting for the next Open Enrollment Period unless a second qualifying event occurs.
+Miss the 60-day window and you wait for the next Open Enrollment Period unless a second qualifying event occurs first.

 Loss of job-based coverage